CallMeAtomfried/singularity_v3/README.md

 > the ox fox ox big the clig ff.

 #### Reproduce
-Reproduces more or less coherent text.
-More on that in the markov section.
+Reproduce is comparable to simply pinging the bot, you can however define a "seed" for the markov generation, like the beginning of a sentence which it will then continue.

 #### Scatterbrain

 Takes no argument.
-It looks at the past 500 messages, learns their contents and starts generating a quick burst of philosophical wisdom.
+It looks at the cached messages for a given channel and uses those to generate new text.

 ### ECONOMY

+#### Give
+"Transfer" AtomCoin to another user.
+You can only transfer at most 75% of your total balance.

 #### Balance
 Show your or someone elses accounts balance in Atom Coins, the best currency there is.
 You earn Atom Coin by being active, they are not guild specific.